Fees and Allowances

 - your child doesn’t usually live with you

 - either you or your partner has a taxable income over £100,000

-If you are a foster carer you can obtain the 15 hours additional free child care for your birth children (if eligible) but not for your fostered child at present.
+If you are a foster carer you can obtain the 15 hours additional free child care for your birth children (if eligible) as the role of foster care is recognized as qualifying work.

 For further information visit Childcare costs.

 Frequently Asked Questions – fostering income and Tax

 I foster with my partner, can we reduce our tax liability in any way?